Loading Dock Safety Hazards & Safe Work Procedure

 Keys To Loading Dock Safety

 Working on loading docks presents a variety of hazards for employees and poses special safety issues.
-Workers must be careful about what they are doing and always be aware of other workers around them—particularly co-workers using forklifts and other forms of material-handling equipment.
+Workers need to be careful about what they are doing, and they must always be aware of other workers around them—particularly co-workers using forklifts and other forms of material-handling equipment.
+Safety tips for loading docks:

 1. Be on the Lookout for These Loading Dock Hazards: